 The Future of Solar Loans

 Solar is consistently proving to be an excellent investment.
+Homeowner-owned solar arrays increase the value of a residence, with buyers willing to pay a $15,000 premium for an average-sized solar array, according to the U.S. Department of Energy.
+Research also shows that homes sell faster if they feature solar.
 A 2015 report from the NC Clean Energy Technology Center found that in all but four of the 50 largest cities in the United States, the return on investment when installing a 5 kW solar power system makes more financial sense than investing in the stock market.
-The up-front cost is getting much cheaper too; according to the Lawrence Berkeley National Laboratory, residential solar cost $12 per watt in 1998; by 2013 the cost had dropped to about $4.70 per watt.
+The up-front cost is getting much cheaper too; according to the Lawrence Berkeley National Laboratory, residential solar cost $12 per watt in 1998; by 2018 the cost had dropped to about $2.70 per watt.
 There is no reason to believe that trend will not continue.

-With the extension of the 30 percent tax credit and the significant drops in the cost of solar panels – the cost of solar panels has dropped by 80 percent since 2008, according to the International Renewable Energy Agency, and prices will continue to drop – more homeowners will look to solar loans as a way to take advantage of all the possible credits and discounts, as well as jump on the solar bandwagon while costs are on the way down.
-Understanding solar loans and all the benefits is the first step for homeowners who are eager to harness the power of the sun to lower their utility bills.
+With the extension of the federal tax credit and the significant drops in the cost of solar panels – the cost of solar panels has dropped by 70 percent over the past decade, according to the International Renewable Energy Agency, and prices will continue to drop – more homeowners will look to solar loans as a way to take advantage of all the possible credits and discounts, as well as jump on the solar bandwagon while costs are on the way down.
+Understanding solar loans and all the benefits are the first steps for homeowners who are eager to harness the power of the sun to lower their utility bills.